Why receiving an inheritance changes your estate plan

 Preserving Your Family’s Wealth

 Another important reason to re-evaluate your estate planning when you receive an inheritance is to preserve your family’s wealth.
 Unfortunately, statistics on wealth preservation across generations are grim.
 Studies estimate that 70 percent of wealthy families lose their wealth by the second generation, and 90 percent lose it by the third.
 One common reason for these surprising statistics is the lack of communication among generations.
 Needless to say, proactive steps are necessary to preserve wealth for the long-term.
 Families fail to discuss this important topic because money can be a taboo topic to discuss openly, the older generations fear that the younger generations will become lazy and entitled if they are made aware of their inheritance too soon, or they fear their private financial information will be leaked to those who should not have the information.
 But, if your family is open, honest, and everyone plans properly, your family does not have to see its collective fortune evaporate within a couple generations.
 Estate planning can provide the foundation to ensure assets continue to be managed properly and are preserved instead of dissipated.
 Proper planning can also make wealth a part of the family legacy instead of a burden or societal ill.

 Seek Professional Advice

 An inheritance can be used up faster than you would think, but proper planning can reduce this risk.
 If you have received an inheritance - or expect to receive one in the near future - it is vital that you seek out financial and legal advice.
-Give us a call to schedule an appointment so we can discuss your options to help preserve your family legacy.
+Give me a call or book a free appointment on my website so we can discuss your options to help preserve your family legacy.